crukci-bioinformatics/clarityclient2/src/site/markdown/installing.md

 </repository>
 ```

-If you are not running in an EE8 container, you will also need to provide
+Outside of an Java enterprise container you will also need to provide
 a JAXB implementation in your final code.
 This should be one of the Jakarta EE 10
 implementations, namely a Glassfish implementation version 4.x.x: